 Avoid shady spots, and consider the quality of the soil.
 You want it to be hardy enough to handle the equipment installed on it while saving fertile soil for agriculture.

 Check out the demand for renewable energy by nearby utilities and homeowners.
-If you are renting the property, see the solar farm lease rates for the land.
+If you rent the property, see the solar farm lease rates for the land.

 5. Build the Structure